 PCSD affirms its commitment to provide a physically and emotionally safe environment for all students, regardless of race, religion, national origin/ethnicity, color, sex/gender (including sexual orientation and gender identity), pregnancy, age, disability, or any other basis prohibited by applicable law.
 PCSD holds itself accountable to these standards and expects students and staff to adhere to these standards.
 The district leads by example as it celebrates all students in the district.

-PCSD is recognized as one of the premiere districts in the country and has received numerous accolades including:
+PCSD is recognized as one of the premier districts in the country and has received numerous accolades including:

 – Recipient for the second year of the Meritorious Budget Award (MBA).
 This award reflects the District’s commitment to sound fiscal management and budgetary policies.

-– A 95% graduation rate — more than 10% higher than the state average, and in the top 1 percent of the nation.
+– A 93% graduation rate — more than 5% higher than the state average.

 – Successful and rigorous dual language immersion programs in Spanish and French (grades 1-9).